-1. Progress on implementation and necessary technical and administrative measures
+1. Implementation of technical and administrative measures

-In the following sections the progress on the measures included in the Swedish national action plan are described.
+In the following sections the progress on the measures included in the Swedish NAcP are described.
 Further technical and administrative measures identified and considered as needed by the completed investigations are also described.